mymonero/mymonero-app-js/README.md

 For background on this project, see [Why We Built the Native Apps](./docs/WHY_NATIVE.md).

-There is no specific code styleguide yet (with the exception of the preference of tab-indentation) but we ask that code contributions:

-* are kept modular or well factored, either platform-agnostic or with platform specified (see [Technology Notes](./docs/TECHNOLOGY.md)),
-* are written in a clear, understandable, [simple](https://www.infoq.com/presentations/Simple-Made-Easy), and maintainable manner,
-* employ best practices, and
-* are well tested and don't break anything, especially security.

 You may also like to read the unofficial [Technology Roadmap](./docs/ROADMAP.md) to get a peek at what we're thinking about for the future.

 There's also an icebox of ideas, features, improvements, known issues, and other todos waiting to be knocked out which are kept in the [Issues](https://github.com/mymonero/monero-app-js/issues) tracker.

-**At the moment, the performance of the Cordova apps needs improvement and further testing.
-Contributions welcome.
-Information can be found on issue [#63](https://github.com/mymonero/mymonero-app-js/issues/63).**

 ### Getting Help with Testing or Contributing